Shoulder Joint Replacement

 There are different types of shoulder replacements.
 Your surgeon will evaluate your situation carefully before making any decisions.
-He or she will discuss with you which type of replacement would best meet your health needs.
-Do not hesitate to ask what type of implant will be used in your situation, and why that choice is right for you.
+They will discuss with you which type of replacement will best meet your health needs.
+Do not hesitate to ask which type of implant will be used in your situation, and why that choice is right for you.

 Total Shoulder Replacement

-The typical total shoulder replacement involves replacing the arthritic joint surfaces with a highly polished metal ball attached to a stem, and a plastic socket.
+The standard total shoulder replacement involves replacing the arthritic joint surfaces with a highly polished metal ball attached to a stem, and a plastic socket.